 - It was just classy looking!

 - And sad to say, it was fun to make everyone jealous, but I’m not sure that’s a good selling point.

-The Men’s Medium is set up for a guy ranging 5’7”-6’0”, 143-187lbs, 28-45” around, with a 40lb lift, and 18lbs in the primary, 9lbs in the trim weight pouches.
-This is based off their guide and they recommend a proper fitment before selecting a size.
+The Men’s Medium is set up for a guy ranging 5’7”-6’0”, 143-187lbs, 28-45” round, with a 40lb lift, and 18lbs in the primary, 9lbs in the trim weight pouches.
+This is based on their guide and they recommend a proper fitment before selecting a size.